This page contains general information to help Indigenous communities, scholars, curators and auction houses identify message sticks.

 - Context: The primary criteria for identifying any object is through knowledge of its specific context: who made it, where, and for what purpose.
 This contextual knowledge might exist in the form of memory or oral narrative in the site that it was created.
 More commonly, it may be retrieved from archival documentation in the form of notes, diaries, letters, books, or detailed museum records.
 In summary, an object is a message stick if there is reasonable evidence that it was used in a known communicative interaction, or that it was manufactured with the intention of replicating such an object.
 Tiny details can be very important.
 For example, if a record contains any notes in an Indigenous language, this language could be identified and the object associated with a traditional country.
 If a record contains a date as well as a location, it may be possible to find other objects from the same time and place in order to compare it.

 - Formal characteristics: In the absence of direct knowledge from Traditional Owners, or solid archival evidence, an object may be provisionally identified as a message stick from its formal and material characteristics.
 Even though there is wide diversity of shapes and modes of marking, not all forms are equally likely.
 Prototypical message sticks are made of wood, are about 15 to 30cm long, have smooth edges, and are usually convex or cylindrical with tapering at one or both ends.
 The most common form of marking on a convex message stick is notches along the long edges, or repeated vertical grooves on its flat surface.
-Other common markings on all message sticks are diagonal crosses, isolated vertical lines and stippling.
+Other common markings on all message sticks are diagonal crosses, isolated vertical lines and stippling (more common on cylindrical sticks).
 Message sticks marked only with paint are known in Arnhem Land.
 Elsewhere, a message stick may sometimes be finished with white or red ochre.
 In the absence of contextual knowledge, these common characteristics will not necessarily be enough to positively identify an object as a message stick but they will help constrain the interpretation.

 How to tell the difference between a message stick and a tjurunga (churinga)